Hajim5/KHU-Intellec-Refrigerator/README.md

+# KHU Intellec Refrigerator
-# SmartFridge: Intelligent Recipe Recommendation System
+SmartFridge: Intelligent Recipe Recommendation System

 ## Overview
 The SmartFridge project uses YOLOv5 and a custom dataset to detect items in a fridge and recommend recipes based on the detected ingredients.
 This system integrates object detection, recipe matching, and a user-friendly interface to enhance the cooking experience.